Headliners: Raven Grimassi, Stephanie Taylor,

-Musical Ent.: Mama Gina, Ginger Doss, Shiny Happy People Drum Tribe
+Musical Ent.: Dragon Ritual Drummers, Shiny Happy People Drum Tribe

 One of the aspects of The Florida Pagan Gathering that has made it one of the Best Pagan Festivals in the Nation is the sense of Community and Family we promote.
 Twice each year we welcome hundreds of like-minded individuals with a wide diversity of beliefs.
 We gather in peace and harmony for 4 days filled with Spirituality, Fellowship, and FUN!